 In January 2020, a survey on smoking was conducted among all Group employees.
-Trend analysis was conducted on factors such as smoking frequency and number of smoking sessions by employees who are smokers, and as a result of conducting smoking cessation training and individual health guidance in light of the various traits and age groups, the smoking rate among the Group employees has diminished by 14.1 % during these five years, from 46% in 2018 to 31.9% in 2022.
-Additionally, to coincide with the closure of all smoking areas within SUMCO Group premises as a measure related to the nationwide spread of COVID-19, we reviewed our system to allow outpatient treatment for smoking cessation without co-payments and to provide subsidies through the purchase of medications, as part of our own support measures.
+Trend analysis was conducted on factors such as smoking frequency and number of smoking sessions by employees who are smokers, and as a result of conducting smoking cessation training and individual health guidance in light of the various traits and age groups, the smoking rate among the Group employees has diminished by 14.5 % during these six years, from 46% in 2018 to 31.5% in 2023.
+Additionally, to coincide with the closure of all smoking areas within SUMCO premises as a measure in response to the nationwide spread of COVID-19, we reviewed our system to allow outpatient treatment for smoking cessation without co-payments and to provide subsidies for the purchase of smoking cessation aids, as part of our own support measures.
 This support provides smokers with the opportunity to take up the challenge of quitting smoking at no cost to themselves, while also taking advantage of health insurance programs.

-- Trend analysis based on results of survey of all employees on smoking - Smoking cessation training based on the results of the above survey and encouraging the use of smoking cessation treatment through individual health guidance (Free company-subsidized smoking cessation treatment) - Workplace anti-smoking challenge race (All workplace participation: Kyushu Factory) - Continued closure of smoking areas on company-premises as a COVID-19 related measure
+- Trend analysis based on results of survey of all employees on smoking - Smoking cessation training based on the results of the above survey and encouraging the use of smoking cessation treatment through individual health guidance (Free company-subsidized smoking cessation treatment) - Subsidies for the purchase of smoking cessation aids - Workplace anti-smoking challenge race (All workplace participation: Kyushu Factory) - Continued closure of smoking areas on company-premises as a COVID-19 related measure